Andrew McCutchen Player Props: Pirates vs. Brewers

-Andrew McCutchen -- batting .361 in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Freddy Peralta on the hill, on June 30 at 7:05 PM ET.
+Andrew McCutchen and his .500 on-base percentage over his past 10 games (101 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Milwaukee Brewers and Corbin Burnes on July 1 at 4:05 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a double) against the Padres.
+He collected three RBI (going 3-for-5 with a double and a home run) in his last game against the Brewers.

 Andrew McCutchen Game Info & Props vs. the Brewers